Discover France logo Travel Center

 Lost & Found (fr: Objets Trouvés)

 For items left behind on a plane, you should contact your airline directly.
-For items lost within the airport terminals, there are offices located:
+For items lost within the airport terminals, there are Lost & Found offices located at:

 Halls 5-6, next to the CDG-VAL entrance; open 8:30 a.m. - 12 noon and 1:00 - 4:30 p.m.; phone: 01.48.62.13.34 ; e-mail: objetstrouves-cdg1@adp.fr.